 What are the drawbacks of using the AntiPREG Kit?

 During the abortion process, the Abortion Pill Kit could cause vaginal bleeding and uterine pains.
 Most women who get Mifepristone and Misoprostol will experience side effects, and some will have more than one.
-On the third day of treatment, more than 90% of participants report experiencing negative side effects.
+On the third day of treatment, more than 90% of participants report experiencing adverse side effects.

 Uterine cramps are a common cause of discomfort in women’s bellies.
 Others are more likely to develop unpleasant symptoms such as nausea, vomiting, and diarrhea.
 Pelvic soreness, headaches, and dizziness are all possible side effects for some women.
-The rate of adverse effects decreased dramatically after the third day of medication, indicating that by the 14th day, no side effects should be expected save for bleeding and spotting.
+However, the rate of adverse effects decreased dramatically after the third day of medication, indicating that by the 14th day, no side effects should be expected save for bleeding and spotting.

 Abortion Pill Kit: Frequently Asked Questions